 All the equipment such as the breathing tubes all have a measured weight and they deduct them from the total weight of a baby, leaving a net-weight which is the baby weight.

 He was one of the smallest babies ever born at Monash.
 One of the staff members spoke to me and told me a lot of medicines are going to be given to him and he may need some blood products too.
 You'll need to sign some documents but for now we are happy with your verbal consent, to start treating him.
-I replied, "...give him what ever he needs."
+I remember my reply vividly, "...give him what ever he needs."

 I spent about 90 minutes with him, watched each pair work on him with whatever was on their trolley, then move out for the next pair to work on him.
 Eventually they closed the lid and turned on the humidity crib.
 As he was so premature, his body is unable to self regulate body temperature.
 It was time for him to rest and the nurses to start recording his data to help treat him better.
-I get out of the scrubs and before started the walk back to the ward where Kasey was resting.. or so I thought!
+I get out of the scrubs and say goodbye before I started the walk back to the ward where Kasey was resting.
 A nurse asked me if he had a name yet?
-I said I haven't decided yet.
-I arrived at Kasey's room and when I opened the door, she quickly hung up her phone.. she was speaking to her mum.
+I said I haven't decided on one yet.
+The walk back to Kasey I thought about names the entire time, couldn't decide.
+I arrived at Kasey's room and when I opened the door, she quickly hung up her phone.. she was speaking to her mum, stressing out.
 She said, "How is he?
 Whats going on?
 I've been trying to call you!"

 At this moment, I realised that my phone was still on aeroplane mode and no one could contact me!
 I told her that everything was ok, he's breathing on a ventilator and the team have him stable.
 I then showed her a couple photos of him and then she asked me what his name is?